Frequently Asked Questions

 I have a dual military household and my spouse is stationed at another installation.
 Can I apply for housing?

 Dual service members are eligible for on-base housing.
 The BAH will be taken for the senior ranking service member at the with the dependent rate.
+The service member assigned to the installation must have the dependents listed on the DD 1172 form.
 The remaining BAH is yours to keep.

 How much will I pay to live on base?